-This practical course will equip you with technical skills and the knowledge to confidently apply them in real-world scenarios.
+This Accounting and Finance course will equip you with technical skills and the knowledge to confidently apply them in real-world scenarios.

-Alongside your studies, you'll have the opportunity to self-study the Sage CIMA qualification to develop your use of accountancy software.
+Alongside your studies, you'll have the opportunity to self-study the Sage CIMA qualification.
+This will allow you to develop your use of accountancy software.

-Over the course of your degree, you'll develop real business knowledge and skills that will allow you to help businesses grow, survive, and succeed.
+During your degree, you'll develop real business knowledge and skills.
+You'll be able to help businesses grow, survive, and succeed.

-You'll also have the opportunity to gain commercial awareness and develop a business mindset with an optional work placement after your second year.
+You'll also have the opportunity to gain commercial awareness and develop a business mindset.
+You can achieve this through an optional work placement after your second year.

-Throughout the programme, your teaching will be informed by the latest research, ensuring that your studies reflect current accounting practice.
+Our teaching is informed by the latest research.
+We'll ensure that your studies reflect current accounting practice.

-You'll also develop your research skills as you develop an in-depth knowledge of key industry issues.
+You'll also develop your research skills as you gain an in-depth knowledge of key industry issues.